-A Tape Catalog (5.1) is automatically written to the end of a tape when it is finalized (5.3).
+A Tape Catalog (5.1) is automatically written to the end of a TAR formatted tape when it is finalized (5.3).
 If a finalized tape is moved to another XenData system for the first time, the tape catalog is automatically read by the system and the tape catalog data is automatically stored on the c: drive of the system.
 However, if the tape has not been finalized, the tape catalog data must be built by scanning the tape.
 This is performed by using the Build Catalog operation.

-If a tape that the system already knows about has been updated by writing, deleting or renaming one or more additional files on another system, the tape catalog must be rebuilt using the Rebuild Catalog operation.
+If a tape that the system already knows about has been updated by writing, deleting or renaming one or more additional files on another system, you should perform the following steps: